TimVanMourik/Porcupine/docs/_documentation/basics_6_saving_loading.md

 Saving pipelines is as easy as selecting `File` > `Save...` in the menu-bar and giving it a sensible name.
-Porcupine saves its pipelines with the *.pork* extension, but essentially these files are just a big json-file, in which the nodes (and their location on the workflow-editor), their values, and the connections between them are saved.
+Porcupine saves its pipelines with the *.pork* extension, but essentially these files are just a big json-file, in which the nodes (and their location on the workflow editor), their values, and the connections between them are saved.

-### Exporting your an image of your workflow-editor
+### Exporting your an image of your workflow editor
-Apart from saving the Porcupine-pipeline itself (the *.pork*-file), the associated code (*.py*-file for Nipype-based pipelines), you can also save a (high-resolution) image of your pipeline as depicted in the workflow-editor.
+Apart from saving the Porcupine-pipeline itself (the *.pork*-file), the associated code (*.py*-file for Nipype-based pipelines), you can also save a (high-resolution) image of your pipeline as depicted in the workflow editor.
 To do so, choose `File` > `Export as...` in the menu-bar, and save your file with the desired extension (i.e., saving a file as ".pdf" will create a PDF-file, and saving a file as ".svg" will create an SVG-file).

 ### (Porcu)post-its!
-Continuing our series of bad puns using the word Porcupine, we added the option to add post-its, or rather *porcupost-its*, to your workflow-editor.
+Continuing our series of bad puns using the word Porcupine, we added the option to add post-its, or rather *porcupost-its*, to your workflow editor.
 Use it for ToDo-lists, explanatory notes, or whatever you deem it useful for!

 <figure>
 	<a href="{{ site.url }}{{ site.baseurl }}/documentation/images/porcupostit.png"><img
     src="{{ site.url }}{{ site.baseurl }}/{{ example_path }}/documentation/images/porcupostit.png"></a>
-	<figcaption>You can use (porcu)post-its in your workflow-editor! (click to enlarge)</figcaption>
+	<figcaption>You can use (porcu)post-its in your workflow editor! (click to enlarge)</figcaption>
 </figure>